Last updated: September 18, 2025 | Originally published: June 18, 2022

 Especially when it’s this extreme, it’s a sign of frustration, confusion, or exhaustion (or a history of all three, like in Vinny’s case).
 It’s not aggression; more like a tantrum.

-Handling can be taught (and even enjoyed).
+Handling can be taught (and even enjoyed!)

-There’s no one single training exercise that will resolve this.
+There’s no one single training exercise that will resolve this

 All the tactics you’ve tried and had no luck with (redirection, toys, ignoring them, etc) CAN still work, but only when you know which one to use in a given moment.

-Without the right combination of exercise, enrichment, and rest, ANY training tactic will just add fuel to the fire.
+Without the right combination of exercise, enrichment, and rest, ANY training tactic will just add fuel to the fire

 Puppies who are overtired or understimulated bite the hardest.
 Meeting needs comes before training.

-Puppy biting feels unmanageable because you’re not a professional trainer (and that’s okay!)
 Kathryn didn’t muscle through this on her own.